Beginning May 1, 2020, this Court will begin “in-person” non-essential proceedings in the County Court at Law.

 To facilitate the protection of attorney’s, the public, defendants and court staff, attorneys are ORDERED to handle maters in such a fashion as to minimize “in person” appearances or any unnecessary court appearances.
-If a matter can be handled via email, video conference or means other than “in person” appearances, please do so.

 The following requirements will be followed WHEN “IN PERSON” APPEARANCE IS REQUIRED: